Standard number: DS-19

 Individual faculty members that maintain student records (FERPA data) on their own devices, whether or not university-maintained, are exempt from this requirement.

-All log data for systems, devices, and applications must be collected and stored as outlined below and summarized in Table 1, as well as in the more detailed guidance and procedures on Safe Computing in Security Log Management.
+All log data for systems, devices, and applications must be collected and stored as described in Table 1.

 Table 1.
 Logging Configuration Settings by Data Classification Levels